ZeinSleiman/zeinsleiman.github.io/about/index.md

 ---

 ## Little History
 I come from Lebanon, where I finished my Masters Degree in Computer and Telecommunication Engineering.
 I worked for a year and 4 months as a Technical Consultant.
 After that I decided to pursue my dream and I came to Vancouver where I finished a two year diploma in Computer System Technology.
-I graduated in December 2011 and started working in Feb 2012 at [Orderbot Software](http://www.orderbot.com/){:target="_blank"} which got acquired early 2016 by [Weblinc](https://www.weblinc.com/){:target="_blank"}.
+I graduated in December 2011 and started working in Feb 2012 at [Orderbot Software](http://www.orderbot.com/){:target="_blank" rel="noopener"} which got acquired early 2016 by [Weblinc](https://www.weblinc.com/){:target="_blank" rel="noopener"}.